hackclub/hackclub/CONDUCT.md

     - Nothing.
     - A request for a private or public apology.
     - A private or public warning.
-    - An imposed vacation (for instance, asking someone to abstain for a week from the Facebook Group or Slack).
+    - An imposed vacation (for instance, asking someone to abstain for a week from the Slack or a GitHub project).
     - A permanent or temporary ban from some or all Hack Club spaces.
 - The Working Group will reach out to the original reporter to let them know the decision.
 - Appeals to the decision may be made to the Working Group, or to any of its members directly.

 **Note that the goal of the Code of Conduct and the Working Group is to resolve conflicts in the most harmonious way possible.** We hope that in most cases issues may be resolved through polite discussion and mutual agreement.
 Bannings and other forceful measures are to be employed only as a last resort.

-Changes to the Code of Conduct (including to the members of the Working Group) should be proposed by creating an issue [here](https://github.com/hackclub/hackclub/issues/new) or making a pull request to this document.
+Changes to the Code of Conduct should be proposed by [creating an issue](https://github.com/hackclub/hackclub/issues/new) or making a pull request to this document.

 ## Summary

 - Treat everyone with respect and kindness.
 - Be thoughtful in how you communicate.
 - Don't be destructive or inflammatory.
-- If you encounter an issue, please mail conduct@hackclub.com.
+- If you encounter an issue, please mail <conduct@hackclub.com>.

 ## Acknowledgments